Masa331/suptasks/README.md

-# @markup markdown

-# Readme for Suptasks task & time tracking app
+# Suptasks - task & time tracking app
-This app is simple Task & Time tracker and is my side project.
-I love it.
+This app is simple Task & Time tracker.
+I develop it in my free time.
+I use it daily for my personal task & time tracking and also as a project where can i experiment with various technology things.

-## Purpose

-WIP
+It's online and running here: https://suptasks.com
+I might blog about development here: http://masa331.github.io/

-## Technology used
+## Technology stack

-WIP
+* Roda - Tiny but great Ruby web framework
+* Sequel - Ruby ORM
+* SQLite
+* Bootstrap 3
+* Fonta Awesome

-## Philosophies
+## Contributing

-WIP
+I'v decided to release this project under MIT license so you are free to fork it and do whatever you want with it.
+However, here in this repo i will not accept any pull requests.
+This is my side project and right now i'm feeling like writing all the code myself.
+It's kind of a therapy for me.

+ But i will be more than happy for your feedback in form of issues here.